youyanggu/covid19_projections/about.md

 As of April 11, Connecticut currently has 448 deaths, and yet the IHME is projecting 4,614 deaths, a 10x increase.
 Their range is also 1,143-13,559, an extremely large range.
 Our projection shows a range of 1,370 - 3,933.

+### US Jun-Aug: under-projection

+As of April 11, IHME projects 225 (0 - 1,180) deaths in the US from June 1 to August 4.
+While we hope the US only has 225 total deaths from June to August (an average of 3 deaths per day), we believe this is an underestimate.
+The upper range of 1,180 is also an under-projection - they are essentially projecting under 20 deaths/day *as an upper range*.
+Our model is projecting 5,782 (803 - 19,403) deaths in US from June 1 to August 4.

 ### Update time

 New data is extremely important when making projections such as these.
 That's why we update our model daily based on the new data we receive.
 Projections using today's data is much more valuable than projections from 2-3 days ago.
 However, due to certain constraints, IHME is only able to update their model [3 times a week](http://www.healthdata.org/covid/updates): *"Our ambition to produce daily updates has proven to be unrealistic given the relative size of our team and the effort required to fully process, review, and vet large amounts of data alongside implementing model updates."*